3 company policies you should have in writing

 Equal employment opportunities (EEO) is about creating a workplace that values diversity and enables all workers to contribute to their full potential.

-While there is no legislation in New Zealand requiring private companies to implement EEO, it is unlawful to discriminate against an employee (or potential employee) on certain, specified grounds, e.g. gender, age, disability, sexual orientation, race, religion, or political beliefs.
+While there is no legislation in New Zealand requiring private companies to implement EEO, it is unlawful to discriminate against an employee (or potential employee) on certain, specified grounds, e.g. gender, age, disability, sexual orientation, race, religion, political beliefs.

-Putting equal opportunities in writing helps create a fair workplace environment and lets people know that basic human rights are non-negotiable.
+Putting equal opportunities in writing helps create a fair workplace environment and lets people know that basic human rights are non negotiable.

 Expense claims management